andrewblevins/insight-cascade/README.md

+# Insight Cascade

-# AI Board of Advisors Journaling
+## Summon a Personal Board of Advisors with AI

 This repository is a guide to creating a personalized board of AI advisors to support problem-solving, personal growth, and insight.
-By carefully crafting these advisor personalities and grounding them both in existing areas of human knowledge (academic, philosophical, spiritual, etc.) and your own personal aspirations, you can initiate a mode of conversation that is substantive, surprising, and sometimes deeply meaningful, with more dynamic feedback than journaling.
+By carefully crafting these advisor personalities and grounding them both in cultural lineages (academic, philosophical, spiritual, etc.) and your own personal aspirations, you can initiate a mode of conversation that is substantive, surprising, and sometimes deeply meaningful, with more dynamic feedback than journaling.

 This is part one of a larger project exploring frameworks and methods for using Large Language Models for personal growth.
 If you are interested being a part of a community supporting ongoing dialogue, experimentation, and refinement around these practices, get involved [here](https://8t851oj5v8u.typeform.com/to/JeZao3Mi).